aguamar/thoughts/docs/10-about.md

 Mike Gerwitz is a [free (as in freedom) software][0] [hacker][1] and activist with an insatiable lust for the command line of a [GNU][2] operating system.
-While much of his earlier experience focused on web development, much of his free time is now spent researching machine architectures, compilers, mathematics and various other fields.
-He also closely follows the work of the [Free Software Foundation][0], [Electronic Frontier Foundation][3] and other entities devoted to free information and free society.
+While much of his earlier experience focused on web development, much of his free time is now spent researching machine architectures, compilers, mathematics, cryptography, and various other fields.
+He also closely follows the work of the [Free Software Foundation][0], [Electronic Frontier Foundation][3], and other entities devoted to free information and free society.

-Mike is the maintainer of [GNU ease.js][easejs].
+Mike is the maintainer of [GNU ease.js][easejs] and a member of the [GNU evaluation team][gnueval].

 Outside of his field, Mike enjoys time with his family---including his fiancé and two sons---whom keep him busy and probably contribute to the